JKU-ICG/xai-assignment_projection-space-exploration/README.md

 For this, you will project the data, link the states, and add meta-data to the visualization.
 Details on the individual tasks can be found in the notebook.

+An exemplary solution is provided in the `solution_rubik.ipynb` notebook.

 ## General Information Submission due 04.11.2020, 23:59

 For the intermediate submission, please enter the group and dataset information.
 Coding is not yet necessary.